idio-lang/DIPS/source/implementing-idio/virtual-machine/register-machine.rst

 current module?*

-There is some standard(-ish) but suitably head-scratchingly complicated :lname:`Idio` code mixed across :file:`module.idio` and :file:`call-cc.idio` which handles the automatic reversion of the sense of the "current module" when the reader hits end of file (technically, when the ``load`` function completes).
+There is some standard(-ish) but suitably head-scratchingly complicated :lname:`Idio` code mixed across :file:`lib/module.idio` and :file:`lib/call-cc.idio` which handles the automatic reversion of the sense of the "current module" when the reader hits end of file (technically, when the ``load`` function completes).

 Environment